Sonic World (level)

 According to a Retro Gamer Magazine article, Sonic World was a prototype Sonic Adventure, compiled based on what work had been done on the Sega Saturn version of the game.
-This was also revealed in the trivia section of the Sonic Advance 2 strategy guide.
+This was also revealed in a trivia section in Prima's Official Strategy Guide for Sonic Advance 2.

 A museum which has two entrances.
-The "good" entrance, which has a Sonic statue by the door, contains information and sketches about Sonic, Tails, Knuckles, and friends.
+The "good" entrance, which has a Sonic statue by the door, contains information and sketches about Sonic, Tails, Knuckles and friends.
 All four of these are selectable from a menu.
-The "bad" side, which a statue of Robotnik by the door, contains information and sketches about Robotnik and badniks from Sonic 1, Sonic 2, Sonic 3, and Sonic & Knuckles.
+The "bad" side, with a statue of Dr. Eggman by the door, contains information and sketches about Eggman and Badniks from Sonic the Hedgehog, Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.

 The artwork of both the Character House, and the Art Gallery, can be found here.

-The Music Shop has music and sound effects from all the games contained on the CD, except for the music and sound effects of Sonic World.
+The Music Shop has music and sound effects from all the games contained on the CD.

-This museum contains videos related to Sonic.
-Below is a list of the available videos:
+This museum contains videos related to Sonic, listed below:

 Professionally drawn artwork of Sonic, Sonic & Tails, and Sonic & Friends.

-This museum contains a extensive history which contains Trivia and released dates of various Sonic games.
+This museum contains an extensive history which contains Trivia and released dates of various Sonic games.
 Images used in the slideshow can be found here.

 No enemies are in the level, but there are 8 missions that can be completed.
 The missions are started by jumping on the red and white platform near the entrance.
 This is also where the player must go to complete a mission.
 If a mission isn't completed by the time the time limit reaches the existing time record the mission will end in failure and the player will need to start over.
 A failed mission is signified by a sound effect being played when the timer finishes counting.